camiloribeiro/cdeasy/README.md

 It is all set!

 Go to your local docker host port 8080 and past the token to start.
-Since we have installed all the plugins needed to run our pipelines, there is no need to install it in the first step.
+Since we have installed all the plug-ins needed to run our pipelines, there is no need to install it in the first step.
 Just click in the upper right X to close without installing anything.

-Installing Jenkins, its plugins and seed job the fast way
+Installing Jenkins, its plug-ins and seed job the fast way
 -------------------------------------------

 Same preconditions as before.

-For it you just need to run the folling commands:
+For it you just need to run the following commands:

       - git clone https://github.com/camiloribeiro/cdeasy.git
       - cd cdeasy